wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 * Enable Fast Cart (show cart after a customer added something to the cart in the shop.
 Also available in WooCommerce)
 * Enable Fast Checkout (go directly to checkout, when a customer adds a product from the shop)
 * Enable Payment Gateways (allows you to restrict the available payment gateways on a per product basis)
+* Filter products to be displayed on main shop page based on categories and attributes

 = Variation Overload and Bulk Settings =